What About Now (Daughtry song)

-"What About Now" is the seventh single from American rock band Daughtry's self titled debut album.
-The song is a ballad, that was written by Ben Moody, David Hodges (both former members of Evanescence), and Josh Hartzler, who is married to Amy Lee (the lead singer of Evanescence).
+"What About Now" is the seventh single from American rock band Daughtry's self-titled debut album.
+The song is a ballad, written by Ben Moody, David Hodges (both former members of Evanescence), and Josh Hartzler, who is married to Amy Lee (the lead singer of Evanescence).
 It is one of only two songs on the album not at least co-written by Chris Daughtry.
 The song was announced as the band's next single on their website.
 It was officially released in the U.S. on July 1, 2008.

-A year later, pop group Westlife released a version of the song which reached No. 2 in the Irish Singles Chart and UK Singles Chart.
+A year later, pop group Westlife released a version of the song that reached No. 2 in the Irish Singles Chart and UK Singles Chart.
 Westlife’s official music video is marked as the last film the large part Vatnajökull Glacier in Iceland was seen in because of the distortion caused by a subsequent volcanic eruption.

 Music video

 The music video, directed by Kevin Kerslake, premiered Friday July 11, 2008 on FNMTV Premieres, where it got a standing ovation at FNMTV Studio.
 The video can now be viewed on the band's official site.

-The video is a social commentary, depicting several people and places affected by poverty, natural disasters, and war, as well as other world issues.
+The video is a social commentary, depicting several people and places affected by poverty, natural disasters, war, and other world issues.
 Several comments are made about these issues, and the video also asks introspective questions to the viewer.
 Certain people who are working to help these problems are shown throughout the video, with their names and what they're associated with listed.
-The video features a light bulb that has not yet burned out, which symbolizes that it's not too late to make a difference.
+The video features a light bulb that has yet to burn out, which symbolizes that it's still possible to make a difference.
 The video concludes with one final question to the viewer, "What About Now?", shown next to the burning light bulb.
 A few shots of the band playing the song live are also shown in the video.